Digits88/ddpg-darmstadt/README.md

 ```

 ##### Tensorflow
 Use pip to install the CPU version of TensorFlow.
 Follow the [instructions](https://www.tensorflow.org/versions/r0.9/get_started/os_setup.html#pip-installation).
 Notice that we have to install python packages via `pip install <package-name> --user` because we do not have root access.
-Installing the GPU version of TensorFlow is a bit more involved - message me if interested!
+*TODO: Installing the GPU version of TensorFlow*

 ##### OpenAI Gym
 Install gym via `pip install gym --user`.